WatVis/CoUX/README.md

 ## Video Analysis Engine

-Follow the instuctions in the `README.md` under the `video-analysis-engine` folder to extract the acoustic, visual, and textual features.
+Follow the instructions in the `README.md` under the `video-analysis-engine` folder to extract the acoustic, visual, and textual features.

 ## User Interface

-Follow the instuctions in the `README.md` under the `user-interface` folder to run/deploy the backend and frontend.
+Follow the instructions in the `README.md` under the `user-interface` folder to run/deploy the backend and frontend.